Background information on

 Fish & Pips

-Fish&Pips offers delicious skiing in unbeatable locations and charming chalets in 2 of the finest resorts in the Alps, Meribel and Val d'Isere.
+Fish&Pips offers delicious skiing in unbeatable locations and charming chalets in the heart of the Three Valleys - the world's largest ski resort with over 600km of pistes.

 Holly Fisher (Fish) and Philippa Hartley (Pips) are life-long friends and with a shared passion for the mountains and good food they started up Fish & Pips together.
-Going into their 12th winter, Fish&Pips have built up a portfolio of 17 chalets, 10 in Meribel and 7 in Val d'Isere.
+Going into their 13th winter, Fish&Pips have built up a portfolio of 13 chalets in Meribel Village.
 All of their chalets are in keeping with their core values - not fussy yet comfortable and welcoming, and all to be found in unbeatable locations - just metres from the slopes!

 Here is what a few of our team have to say about working a season with F&P...